luebken/container-patterns/module-container.md

 Gareth Rushgrove is evangelizing the idea of creating standards on this data and creating ["shipping manifests"](https://speakerdeck.com/garethr/shipping-manifests-bill-of-lading-and-docker-metadata-and-container
 ).
 He has even written a tool that validates the schema of this data: [docker-label-inspector](https://github.com/garethr/docker-label-inspector).
 See his Dockercon [presentation](https://www.youtube.com/watch?v=j4SZ1qoR8Hs) and [slides](https://speakerdeck.com/garethr/shipping-manifests-bill-of-lading-and-docker-metadata-and-container) for details.

-There is also an initiative on [standard labels](https://github.com/projectatomic/ContainerApplicationGenericLabels).
+From Redh Hat there is an initiative on [standardizing certain labels](https://github.com/projectatomic/ContainerApplicationGenericLabels).

 As an example we want to document an environment variable that our container needs: